hayj/Scroller/README.md

 	             totalDistance=None,
 	             minScrollTopReached=None,
 	             maxScrollBottomReached=None):
-		# Here you can test if an element exists:
+		# Here for example you can test if an element exists:
 		soup = BeautifulSoup(driver.page_source, 'html.parser')
 		element = soup.select_one("#target")
 		if element is not None: